Human-Augment-Analytics/Higher-Ed/Personal Folders/KaileyCozart/Fall 2024/DLC Week 8/Kailey_Quesada_DLC_and_ICE_from_the_beginning.md

 ## Running a SLURM Job
 (1) In the terminal you ssh-ed into, type: conda activate DEEPLABCUT .
 (2) Initiate the conda environment next: conda init .
+(3) Restart the terminal session.
+After running conda init, restart your terminal or shell to ensure the changes take effect.
+Alternatively, you can run source ~/.bashrc (for bash) or the equivalent command for your shell (e.g., source ~/.zshrc for zsh).
+(4) Turn on your environment again: conda activate DEEPLABCUT .
-(3) Use the following: nano dlc_training.sbatch .
+(5) Use the following: nano dlc_training.sbatch .
 And copy this:
 '''
 #!/bin/bash
 #SBATCH -J DLC_model_training